Cecilia-xu/Leetcode/K_Sum.md

 - No.1214 Two Sum BSTs: inorder- two sorted array + two pointers / two sets
 - No.1099 Two Sum: the largest sum less than k - two pointers + update max sum (< k) in the loop
 - No.015 3Sum - Let's see we run through all indices of a possible first element of a triplet, and then use two pointers to find the other two elements.
 (Note: This question is triplet question, which means target is 0)
-- No.016 3Sum Closest: Similar to 2Sum cloest
+- No.016 3Sum Closest: Similar to 2Sum cloest.
+Notice: integer overflow!
+We should use default min(MAX_VALUE) to store min difference rather than default target. e.g. target = -1, when we calculate the difference, default min - 1 will overflow.
-- No.259 3Sum Smaller: Similar to 2Sum larger than target
+- No.259 3Sum Smaller: Similar to 2Sum larger than target.
+Use index to calculate combination counts.
+- No.018 4Sum: Similar to 3Sum
+- No.454 4SumII: Similar to 2Sum
 ### Other questions
 #### Two Sum- unique pairs
 > **Description**